Best Los Gatos Wine Tasting Tours

 Wine tours in Los Gatos?
 Yes, most definitely!
 The Los Gatos mountains hide dozens of nifty little wineries especially along Summit Road south of Hwy 17.
 Visiting them has been more fun for us than taking the longer trip to Napa Valley.
 See Los Gatos Wine Tasting Map for locations.

-These hidden wine-tasting gems near Los Gatos are:
+These little known wine-tasting gems near Los Gatos are:

 - More convenient — Just a short Sunday drive from South Bay.
 In less than a 5-hours round-trip you can visit 3-4 very nice little wineries and enjoy some fantastic picnic settings along the way.